Protecting Your Digital Business from Cybersecurity Attacks

 While there are some techniques that can mitigate the effects of a DDOS attack, businesses that are accessible online will always be somewhat inherently vulnerable.
 Companies need to expose their application to the public in order for people to use it; sadly this means exposing it to malicious actors as well.

 Businesses that are used to a higher volume of traffic per day are more likely to come out of a DDOS unscathed.
 The more server resources a site has, the less susceptible it is to being overwhelmed.
 That means bigger targets require more resources to attack.
 Apart from simply having more server capacity, this type of cybercrime can be somewhat mitigated using network traffic managers.
 Security tools like these can detect suspicious behavior and limit the amount of bogus requests coming in from a DOS attack.
 However, it's impossible to determine if a given request is spam with complete certainty, so these firewalls suffer from false positives and negatives that limit their effectiveness.

 Verkada's Proactive Approach to Cybersecurity

-Verkada devices provide video surveillance for some of the most high-stakes sectors in industry.
-Customers from hospitals, schools, construction and supply chains all have unique surveillance needs, but common among them is a critical need for strong data security.
-That’s why Verkada was founded on an unwavering commitment to these security principles–so users can be confident that their data is kept safe.
+Verkada devices provide video surveillance for some of the most high-stakes sectors in the industry.
+Customers from hospitals, schools, construction, and supply chains all have unique surveillance needs, but common among them is a critical need for strong data security.
+That's why Verkada was founded on an unwavering commitment to these security principles--so users can be confident that their data is kept safe.